nishansrepo/SubstationDetection-GridPlanning/README.md

-# ⚡ Grid Infrastructure Detection & Siting Pipeline
+# Grid Infrastructure Detection & Planning Pipeline

 Detect existing electrical substations from aerial imagery using deep learning, then recommend where to build new ones using mathematical optimization.